-The Government of Saskatchewan is committed to maintaining stable and competitive royalty rates on natural resources developed in partnership with industry.
+- The Saskatchewan government is committed to maintaining stable and competitive royalty rates on natural resources developed in partnership with industry.
 Government has also introduced several initiatives to reduce red tape and streamline regulations.

 Location, location, location

 - Saskatchewan's central time zone and central location in North America make it easy to do business throughout the continent.

-- Saskatchewan has an ideal location for both manufacturing and distribution – only a day away by land from a market of 5 million people, and only two days away from more than 300 million people in Canada and the United States
+- Saskatchewan is only a day away by land from a market of 60 million people and only two days away from more than 270 million people in Canada and the United States.

 Taxes and Incentives

-- The Saskatchewan corporate income tax rate on manufacturing and processing profits may be as low as 10%
+- The Saskatchewan corporate income tax rate on manufacturing and processing profits may be as low as 10 per cent.

-- Manufacturers and processors that establish facilities in Saskatchewan are eligible for a 6% refundable investment tax credit on capital purchases, and direct agents used in the manufacturing process are exempt from the provincial sales tax
+- Manufacturers and processors that establish facilities in Saskatchewan are eligible for a six per cent refundable investment tax credit on capital purchases, and direct agents used in the manufacturing process are exempt from the provincial sales tax.

-- Of the Canadian provinces with a provincial sales tax, Saskatchewan's rate of 6% is the lowest
+- Of the Canadian provinces with a provincial sales tax, Saskatchewan's rate of six per cent is the lowest.

-- Saskatchewan does not charge a payroll tax for employers, and there are no health benefit charges
+- Saskatchewan does not charge a payroll tax for employers, and there are no health premiums levied.

-- Saskatchewan has a refundable 10% tax credit for scientific research and development expenditures
+- Saskatchewan has a refundable 10 per cent tax credit for scientific research and development expenditures.

 - International companies that have invested or opened operations in Saskatchewan include: